zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 (slightly) monks!
 Infatuation is internal dirt, internal non-friends, internal enemies, internal killers, and internal grievances.
 Bhikkhus!
-These are the three types of internal grime, internal non-friends, internal enemies, internal killers, and internal grievances. 』
+These are the three types of internal grime, internal non-friends, internal enemies, internal killers, and internal grievances. "

-『Creed is the cause of no benefit, and greed is the one who shakes the heart,
+"Creed is the cause of no benefit, and greed is the one who shakes the heart,

-Horror arises from it, and people don’t realize it.
+Horror arises from it, and people don't realize it.

 The greedy person does not know the benefits, the greedy person cannot see the law,